Skip to content

 Zell am See: Lake in the Alps

 The Lake of Zell (“Zeller See”) may not be impressive looking at raw data alone.
-The lake is pretty small with a length of 3,8 km and a width of 1,5 km.
+The lake is pretty small, with a length of 3,8 km and a width of 1,5 km.
 What makes this body of water so picturesque is the landscape surrounding it.
-The Lake of Zell is situated it the midst of the alps with mountains over 3,000 meters in close distance.
-On bright days you can see as far as to the “Hohe Tauern” mountain range, the largest one in Austria.
-Situated at the western shore of the lake is a lovely little town with the same name.
-Starting from here you can reach the peak fo Schmittenhöhe by cable car.
-The views from atop on the lake and the town are magnificent by itself, offering incredible views on the region.
-Other ways to discover the lake is to take a boat trip across the lake or make use of the pathway parallel to the shore and bike or walk along.
+The Lake of Zell is situated amid the Alps with mountains over 3,000 meters in close distance.
+On bright days, you can see as far as the “Hohe Tauern” mountain range, the largest one in Austria.
+Situated at the lake’s western shore is a lovely little town with the same name.
+Starting from here, you can reach the peak of Schmittenhöhe by cable car.
+The views from atop the lake and the village are magnificent, offering incredible views of the region.
+Other ways to discover the lake are to take a boat trip across the lake or use the pathway parallel to the shore and bike or walk along.

 Greek Series: Santorini Sunsets

-So finally, here comes the last part of my photographic journey through Greece in September 2013.
-It all started in Athens, where we found a lively metropole thorn between an ancient and heroic past and a troubled but somewhat forward looking present.
-Then the road trip through the Peloponnes began, which would lead us through places of myths and of nature.
-Later we left mainland Greece and continued our road trip on high sea, heading to the famous Cyclad islands.
-We experienced the young and open island of Mykonos, paid a short visit to the ancient Delos, but the highlight for me was Santorini without a doubt.
-It is such a photogenic island, it almost suspends any belief.
-And beyond being just photogenic, it is truly beautiful.
+So, finally, here comes the last part of my photographic journey through Greece in September 2013.
+It all started in Athens, where we found a lively metropole thorn between an ancient and heroic past and a troubled but somewhat forward-looking present.
+Then, the road trip through the Peloponnese began, leading us through places of myths and nature.
+Later, we left mainland Greece and continued our road trip on the high sea, heading to the famous Cyclad islands.
+We experienced the young and open island of Mykonos and paid a short visit to the ancient Delos, but the highlight for me was Santorini.
+It is such a photogenic island it almost suspends any belief.
+And beyond being just photogenic, it is lovely.
 And the most beautiful thing about it is something I didn’t show you yet.
-The sunsets here are out of this world, as kitschy it may sound.
+The sunsets here are out of this world, as kitschy as they may sound.
 So I think that’s the way to end the series and say goodbye to Greece for now.. by showing you some of my favorite moments on Santorini at sunset.

 test